xiaomingfuckeasylife/deepGo/README.md

 #### 20170618

 * finishing Reading https://golang.org/doc/code.html
 * starting reading the source code of go .

+#### 20170619
+* finish reading unicode package source code ,and string package . prepared to go in the real project , watch the source code if neccessary for the efficiency consideration.